MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-implement-camera-al.md

 ---

 # Implementing the Camera in AL
-You can access the camera of a device in the [!INCLUDE[webclient](includes/webclient.md)] in the browser and in the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)].
+You can access the camera of a device from the [!INCLUDE[webclient](includes/webclient.md)] in the browser and from the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)].
 This allows the user to take pictures and handle them directly from the same device, and thereby improve accuracy and reduce end-to-end time.

 You can also add access to the camera to a specific page from the [!INCLUDE[d365_dev_short_md](includes/d365_dev_short_md.md)].
 For a [!INCLUDE[d365_bus_central_md](includes/d365_bus_central_md.md)] existing implementation of this, see the `Picture` factbox on the `Item Card`, which lets you take a picture of a specific item and store it together with the item.